Sep 12 / Star Khechara

 • Client Education

-• Explain that hormonal balance is not about supplements alone nutrition, lifestyle and phytochemicals all play a role in slowing skin ageing.
+• Explain that hormonal balance is not about supplements alone: nutrition, lifestyle and phytochemicals all play a role in slowing skin ageing.

 FAQs for Practitioners